 Interviewer:'For this position you will receive 30 days of paid holiday each year.
 There's no restriction on when you can take them.
 So, you can take a day off or two weeks off at any time you want.'

 Interviewee:'Does the 30 days of paid holiday include bank holidays like Christmas Day or May Day?'

-Interviewer:'No, you receive 30 days in addition to all the banks holidays in the year.
+Interviewer:'No, you receive 30 days in addition to all the bank holidays in the year.
 You are also paid for the bank holidays as well.'

 Interviewee:'How many hours a week would I be working?'

 Interviewer:'Well, the job is full-time, so that would be 35 hours a week.
 That does not include the one hour for lunch.'

 Interviewee:'In my current job I do flexitime.
 I can work the hours when I prefer to.
 Normally, I start at 11am and finish at 7pm.
 Would it be possible to do the same here?'